govau/cf-vault/README.md

 1. You have access to a CloudFoundry installation.
 1. The Hashicorp Vault service broker is installed and registered in the marketplace.
+1. You have the `vault` CLI tool installed.

 ## Installation